Fr. Jerry Orbos, SVD

 Next stop is Jerusalem, a city holy to Jews, Christians and Muslims.
-This heart of the Holy Land is the place where Jesus died and rose again.
-Follow the Via Dolorosa (Way of the Cross) to the Church of the Holy Sepulcher, while carrying the cross, and venerate the Tomb of Jesus.
+This heart of the Holy Land is the place where Jesus was crucified, died and rose again.
+In the Old City of Jerusalem, take a meaningful walk along the Via Dolorosa (Way of Sorrows) where, you will recall the passion and death of Jesus.
+The Church of the Holy Sepulchre is Jerusalem’s holiest site and is said to have been built on Golgotha or Calvary, the site where Jesus was crucified.